Email Marketing Guide for Beginners'

-As said before Email Marketing is more than bulk mail marketing because it can be done at every stage of the consumer buying cycle.
+As said before Email Marketing is more than bulk mail marketing because we can do it at every stage of the consumer buying cycle.

-- Awareness: Bulk Email Marketing is something that majorly falls under this stage.
-Emails are sent to people who are not aware of your product/services.
+Bulk Email Marketing is something that majorly falls under this stage.
+We send emails to people who are not aware of the product/services.
 Awareness emails can also be sent to existing customers informing them about new launches.
 Creating the segments based on the right parameters of demographics and interests can help you get maximum attention.
-Here’s an example of awareness email:
+Here’s an example of an awareness email:

-- Consideration: These are the set of emails that you send to people who are aware of your product/service and you want them to consider your products/services for the next purchase.
-These emails may consist of communication that displays your strength and expertise by which it will be easy for the consumers to shortlist you.
+These are the set of emails that you send to people who are aware of your product/service and you want them to consider your products/services for the next purchase.
+This type of emails may consist of communication that displays your strength and expertise by which it will be easy for the consumers to shortlist you.
 Here is an email sample:

-- Advocacy: People trust their friends, family, and colleagues more, so brands can use Email Marketing to get their consumers spread a word for them.
+Advocacy: People trust their friends, family, and colleagues more, so brands can use Email Marketing to get their consumers to spread the word for them.
 All your customers will not turn into your brand advocates.
 But there will be a bunch of them who can and will love to talk about your brand.
-Here is an example of the email by Webflow that is sent to consumer at this stage:
+Here is an example of the email by Webflow that is sent to the consumer at this stage:

-Email Marketing has to be planned as per the buyers cycle to have high impact in terms of it’s results like lead generation or sales.
+Email Marketing has to be planned as per the buyers’ cycle to have a high impact in terms of its results like lead generation or sales.